-During August 2017 all patients were admitted to the Stroke Unit within 1 day of admission.
+The 3 occasions in December when patients were not admitted to the Stroke Unit within one day of admission were due to bed pressures within the hospital.

 - Process in place to ensure newly-admitted stroke patients have priority for admission to stroke unit within 1 day. - Detailed analysis of all breaches to identify causes and potential solutions